RajputPawan/Prometheus/_posts/2020-06-02-atos-telephone_system.md

 tags: [news]
 ---

-On Wednesday, June 3rd 2020 between 7am and 9am, the telephone system of Atos/s+c will be switched to a new system.
-If there are interruptions in accessibility despite careful planning, please understand.
-In general, Atos/s+c can of course be reached via the web form https://ubuntu.rd.corpintra.net as the preferred medium for reporting incidents and problems.
+On Wednesday, June 3, 2020 between 7 and 9 a.m. the telephone system of Atos/s+c will be migrated onto a new system.
+Please bear with us if, despite careful planning, there should be interruptions in call availability.
+Atos/s+c will still be available via the web form <https://ubuntu.rd.corpintra.net> as the main medium for reporting incidents and problems.

 {% include links.html %}